noah-owens/Character-Forge/README.md

 ## Getting Started

 Until I reach my first production release, I will not be providing a .JAR.
 That doesn't mean you can't try it out though!
-To install the program, first open git bash and clone the repository to your machine using:
+To install the program, first open your terminal and clone the repository to your machine using:

 ```
 git clone https://github.com/noah-owens/Character-Forge.git